Frederick Steinman Foltz

 Brigadier General Frederick Steinman Foltz (December 15, 1857 – August 28, 1952) was a United States Army officer in the late 19th and early 20th centuries.
 He served in the Spanish–American War and World War I, among other incidents and conflicts.

 Early life and education

 Foltz on born on December 25, 1857, in Lancaster, Pennsylvania.
 His father, Jonathan M. Foltz, would serve as Surgeon General of the United States Navy.
 After graduating from the Episcopal Academy, Foltz entered the United States Military Academy (USMA) at West Point, New York, graduating in 1879.
-Among his fellow classmates included several general officers of the future, such as William D. Beach, John S. Mallory, James A. Irons, Lloyd M. Brett, Albert L. Mills, John A. Johnston, Henry A. Greene, Hunter Liggett and Samuel W. Miller.
+Among his classmates included several general officers of the future, such as William D. Beach, John S. Mallory, James A. Irons, Lloyd M. Brett, Albert L. Mills, John A. Johnston, Henry A. Greene, Hunter Liggett and Samuel W. Miller.